farmsmart/farmsmart-firebase/README.md

 ## CI/CD

-_For development deployments_
+### For development deployments:

 This repository is connected to CircleCI to run tests and deploys to a firebase project.
 Commits to feature/, develop, release/ and master branches will trigger a build and deploys to pre production projects automatically.

-feature branches deploys to a feature project develop branch deploys to the develop project release branches deploys to release project
+_feature_ branches deploys to a feature project _develop_ branch deploys to the dev project
+_release_ branches deploys to staging project

 ## Release Management

-_For production deployments_
+### For production deployments:

 Commits to master branch will trigger a build and deployment.
 This deployment requires a manual approval step in CircleCI.
 A member of the team with push privilege should visit CircleCI and approve the workflow step that is on hold.

-Release tags can be created following the format: v1.0.0 Release tags will trigger a build on CircleCI and will require manual approval before new code is deployed to Firebase.
+Release tags can be created following the format: **v1.0.0**

+Release tags will trigger a build on CircleCI and will require manual approval before new code is deployed to Firebase production project.